-- 2. An entity that prepares and presents financial statements under the accrual basis of accounting shall apply this Standard in accounting for service concession arrangements. - 3.
-This Standard applies to all public sector entities other than Government Business Enterprises. - 4.
-The Preface to International Public Sector Accounting Standards issued by the IPSASB explains that Government Business Enterprises (GBEs) apply IFRSs issued by the IASB.
-GBEs are defined in IPSAS 1, Presentation of Financial Statements. - 5.
+- 2. An entity1 that prepares and presents financial statements under the accrual basis of accounting shall apply this Standard in accounting for service concession arrangements. - 3.
+[Deleted] - 4.
+[Deleted] - 5.
 Arrangements within the scope of this Standard involve the operator providing public services related to the service concession asset on behalf of the grantor. - 6.
 Arrangements outside the scope of this Standard are those that do not involve the delivery of public services and arrangements that involve service and management components where the asset is not controlled by the grantor (e.g., outsourcing, service contracts, or privatization). - 7.
 This Standard does not specify the accounting by operators (guidance on accounting for service concession arrangements by the operator can be found in the relevant international or national accounting standard dealing with service concession arrangements).